 Email filters can stop large-scale phishing emails that contain known phishing URLs.
 Similarly, if an email contains an attachment with a known signature, a traditional email filter will catch it.
 However, if a phishing URL is an unknown threat, or if you get a personalized email from Bob that contains no URL or attachment, they will invariably slide right through most filters.

 Thus, phishing, and especially spear phishing, comprise a dangerous but highly effective attack vector.
 Defense is possible, however.
-End user awareness and training, for example, can help users learn to spot a phishing or spear phishing email.
+Phishing awareness training, for example, can help users learn to spot a phishing or spear phishing email.
 In addition, solutions like Vade Secure leverage artificial intelligence, including machine learning, to identify malicious emails, URLs, and attachments, as well as attempts to spoof the identity of colleagues and business acquaintances.